RichiH/vcsh/doc/INSTALL.md

 Finally building from Git clones will check for extra dependencies needed for testing, although tests can be disabled.
 If starting from a clone, run `./bootstrap.sh` once before doing anything below.

-Once you have the source, it's time to let it get aquainted with your system:
+Once you have the source, it’s time to let it get aquainted with your system:

 ```console
 $ ./configure